- Access to Resources

 A multidisciplinary Golder team from Spain, UK, France and Ireland have investigated geotechnical and hydrogeological conditions.
 Their work has resulted in an updated geotechnical model and design assessment to attain the necessary safety factor on the pit walls.
 The solution was to cut back the slope angle of the pit wall, along with improving the management of surface water and installing discrete slope support measures.

-On a daily basis, Golder Associates works on mines around the world to design, build, operate or close mine waste management facilities,...
+On a daily basis, Golder's environmental and engineering professionals work with mines around the world to design, build, operate, and close...